Support our campaign to keep hearing aids free on the NHS in England for everyone who needs them, regardless of the level of their hearing loss.

 2020

-- The six CCGs across Staffordshire and Stoke-on-Trent carried out a public engagement process in early 2020 to find out local opinion on the provision of five treatments and services, including those for adults with hearing loss.
-They did this with a view to aligning policies – meaning there is a risk of the restrictive policy in North Staffordshire spreading.
+- The six CCGs across Staffordshire and Stoke-on-Trent carried out a public engagement process called Difficult Decisions, in early 2020 to find out local opinion on the provision of five treatments and services, including those for adults with hearing loss.
+They did this with a view to aligning policies – meaning the restrictive policy in North Staffordshire could spread across the county and affect thousands of people.

 - In February we held a meeting in North Staffordshire with representatives from the CCGs and invited local people to share their views.
 A local Councillor, Charlotte Atkins, attended this event and spoke about her concerns that the CCGs should be “levelling up” their services, rather than “levelling down”.